akito0120/css-xzzx-simulation/src/circuit_builder/README.md

 - The logical-X observable is defined by the parity of the final measurements of the data qubits listed in `code.logical_x`.
-- `final_boundary_detectors` is a **hook method**.
-In the base class it does nothing (no-op).
-  It is unnecessary for code capacity (perfect measurements), but for models with noisy measurement it adds **time-boundary detectors** that cross-check "the stabilizer reconstructed from the final data readout" against "the last round's syndrome" (implemented via an override).
-Since this single point is the only model-specific difference, it is factored out as a hook.
+- `final_boundary_detectors` adds **time-boundary detectors** that cross-check "the stabilizer reconstructed from the final data readout" against "the last round's syndrome."
+The logic is model-independent, so it lives in `BaseCircuitBuilder` and is **shared by phenomenological and circuit-level**.
+Code capacity, whose final readout is noiseless, **overrides it as a no-op** to opt out — there the detectors would only be redundant (see §2).

 ## 2. Code Capacity Model